 Reusable products are not the same as recyclable products.
 If something is reusable, it means that after it has served its original purpose it can be used again without any kind of treatment.
 The outer cartons that store our tea temples, 30g matcha tins, and matcha sachets are safe to reuse, as are our tins of tea, matcha tins, and loose-tea pouches – although they might want to give them a quick rinse first!
 Why not give your stylish teapigs packaging a second (and third, and fourth, and fifth…) life by using it to store other food items, buttons, stationary, or whatever else you see fit!

 Some of the tea bags sold by the UK’s leading brands contain the plastic polypropylene, meaning they are not fully biodegradable.
-While we would never, ever use polypropylene to make our tea temples, it works very well for the clear inner bag we used to use to store them.
+While we would never, ever use polypropylene to make our tea temples, it works very well for the clear inner bag we use to use to store them.
 At regular temperatures, it is safe, hygienic and airtight.
-It is now widely recycled, so if you have some of our older packs of tea, check with your local council if they accept it.
-We have, however, recently invested in switching over to a new wonder-material called Natureflex, which you can find out more about below.
+It is now widely recycled in many local supermarkets, find out more on where to recycle these here.

 A composite material is made from two or more constituent materials.
 These constituent materials are usually different physically and chemically from one another, and when combined into a composite material, it tends to take on characteristics different from those of its constituents.
 Composite products often pose a problem for recycling, as they must first be broken into their original materials.
 Our loose tea pouches are a composite made from paper and polyethylene.
 Although these are both recyclable materials, many councils refuse to process composites.
 Our matcha sachets are also currently a composite.
 We are working extremely hard to remedy this problem and hope to switch to new recyclable packaging for these two products very soon.